 All human beings are born free and equal in status and respect.
 Human rights are the basic rights that belong to every person in the world, from birth to death.
-They apply no matter of where a person from, what he believes or how he chooses to live his life.
+They apply no matter where a person is from, what he believes or how he chooses to live his life.
 They can never be taken away, although they can sometimes be restricted in some cases if it comes to national security for example if he is breaking the law and something related to it.
 Allah says:

 وَأَوْفُوا بِعَهْدِ اللَّهِ إِذَا عَاهَدتُّمْ وَلَا تَنقُضُوا الْأَيْمَانَ بَعْدَ تَوْكِيدِهَا وَقَدْ جَعَلْتُمُ اللَّهَ عَلَيْكُمْ كَفِيلًا إِنَّ اللَّهَ يَعْلَمُ مَا تَفْعَلُونَ

 “And fulfil the covenant (of) Allah when you have taken at, and (do) not break oaths after their confirmation while verily you have made Allah over you a surety.
 Indeed, Allah knows what you do.”
 (Surah An-Nahl 16:91)

 Islam’s contribution to human rights is best appreciated when viewed against the backdrop of world history as well as the realities of modern times.
 Social, racial, gender, and religious inequities continue to exist.
 It is the responsibility of the state to provide an organizational structure through the well-established judicial system, administrative control and a security system necessary for the social existence of the citizens.
 Allah says: